Peace of Mind: Raising Serotonin Levels

 Along with tryptophan, the potassium in honey has a soothing effect on the brain and nerves.
 Potassium works against excessive acids and stress hormones to relax our nervous system.

 Research has also shown that glucose in honey interferes with orexin (a neurotransmitter) which helps in keeping you alert.
-So, make sure you add a spoonful of honey to your cereals, milk, or as a spread in your sandwich!
+So, make sure you add a spoonful of honey to your cereals, milk, or as a spread in your grain free or sprouted sandwich!
+(The above picture is of honey that is clarified and processed, not raw.
+Raw honey is cloudy and opaque).

 6. Brown Rice

-Being complex carb, brown rice simulates the release of insulin, which helps sleep-inducing amino acids enter the brain and produce sleep-inducing substances such as serotonin and melatonin.
+Being a complex carbohydrate, brown rice simulates the release of insulin, which helps sleep-inducing amino acids enter the brain and produce sleep-inducing substances such as serotonin and melatonin.

 Same is the function of all other complex carb foods like unrefined grains including oats and wheat, wholegrain pasta, and legumes.
 The result is a sound sleep, or at least you start feeling relaxed and calm.